asyml/forte/docs/ontology_generation.md

  the user-defined entries should inherit either any of the top entries or one of the other user-defined entries.

- * The `description` keyword is optionallly is used as the comment to describe the generated Python class.
+ * The `description` keyword is optionally used as the comment to describe the generated Python class.

  * `attributes`: List of attributes that would be used as instance variables of the generated class.
 Each keyword for an attribute is defined in the next